Dental Services - Family & Cosmetic Dentist North York, ON

 We will try to save as many teeth as possible by restoring them with a filling, crown or other dental treatment, leaving extraction as the last option.

 Composite tooth bonding is a restorative procedure that uses tooth enamel-coloured composite resin (plastic) to repair teeth that are decayed, chipped, fractured or discoloured.
 Tooth gaps can also be closed.
 Unlike porcelain veneers, which require laboratory work, bonding is done in the dental office.

 Braces (Orthodontic Treatment)

 Orthodontics offers a wide range of treatment options to bring teeth, lips and jaws into proper alignment.
-Treatment options include traditional braces, ceramic braces and the Invisalign system which uses clear removable aligners.
+Orthodontic treatment options include: traditional braces, ceramic braces and the Invisalign system which uses clear removable aligners.

 Dentures are a removable replacement for missing teeth and surrounding tissues.
 They are made of acrylic resin sometimes combined with metal attachments.
+There two main types of dentures: complete and partial.
 Complete dentures replace all the teeth; partial dentures are considered when some natural teeth remain and are retained by metal clasps attached to the natural teeth.

 Periodontal or gum disease is an infection that affects the gums and jaw bone, which can lead to a loss of gum tissue and teeth.
 There are two major stages – gingivitis and periodontitis.
 Gingivitis is the milder and reversible form, and periodontal disease is more severe.
 In some cases, gum surgery will be required to stop the progression of the disease and reverse some tissue loss.